tlswg/tls13-spec/draft-ietf-tls-tls13.md

   depend on being able to send large quantities of padding in early data records.
 {:br }

-The PSK associated with the ticket is computes as:
+The PSK associated with the ticket is computed as:

 ~~~~
     HKDF-Expand-Label(resumption_master_secret,